 Saving White Horse Mountain

-Saving White Horse is a huge conservation win for clean water, healthy habitats, and rural heritage.
-The mountain’s forests provide pure waters to the South Branch of the Potomac River, the same waters you view downstream at Great Falls, the Lincoln Memorial, and Mt.
+Saving White Horse Mountain from development is a huge conservation win for clean water, healthy habitats, and rural heritage.
+The mountain’s forests provide pure waters to the South Branch of the Potomac River, the same waters you view (and drink!) downstream at Harper's Ferry, Great Falls, the Lincoln Memorial, and Mt.
 Vernon.
-And the same waters we tap for drinking water!

 The last step in saving White Horse Mountain is to raise the last 20 percent of the $3.2 million project costs, so we can transfer the land to the West Virginia Division of Natural Resources (WV DNR) to become the area's newest recreation destination.

 WV DNR is eager to make the mountain its newest wildlife management area, a special place preserved for wildlife habitat and outdoor recreation.
 Donate today to help us complete the mission and make White Horse a public place where we can all explore, play, and experience nature.

 Help us make White Horse a public playground!